Lee County Used Sharps Collection Program

 1. Get a Proper Sharps Container

-Pick up your initial sharps containers at no charge at any local fire district or municipal fire station.
+Pick up your initial sharps containers at no charge at many local fire district or municipal fire stations.
 (You may be asked to furnish proof that you require the use of syringes.)
 Sharps containers are also available for a small fee at most local pharmacies.

 2. Use Your Sharp Properly